sgicsesa-tech-head/argueMind/FIREBASE_SETUP.md

 ## Usage Flow

 1. **Setup**: Admin creates Firebase project and updates config
-2. **User Registration**: Users sign up with email/password and team name
+2. **Predefined Users**: Admin creates all team users using `utils/setupUsers.js`
+3. **User Login**: Users login with predefined credentials provided by admin
-3. **Round 1**: Admin starts Round 1, users see word guessing game
+4. **Round 1**: Admin starts Round 1, users see word guessing game
-4. **Question Control**: Admin clicks "Next Question" to move all users to next question
+5. **Question Control**: Admin clicks "Next Question" to move all users to next question
-5. **Qualification**: Top 10 users automatically qualify for Round 2
+6. **Qualification**: Top 10 users automatically qualify for Round 2
-6. **Round 2**: Admin starts Round 2, qualified users can participate
+7. **Round 2**: Admin starts Round 2, qualified users can participate
-7. **Buzzer System**: Admin controls questions and buzzer activation
+8. **Buzzer System**: Admin controls questions and buzzer activation
-8. **Final Results**: Standings show combined scores and rankings
+9. **Final Results**: Standings show combined scores and rankings

+## Important Notes

+- **No Signup/Registration**: All users are predefined, no new user registration allowed
+- **Free for All**: All features are available to all users, no premium/subscription features
+- **Predefined Users Only**: Users can only login with credentials created by admin

 ## Security Notes